Accuplacer Placement Testing

 student’s initial course selection during the first semester of study.
 It is important that students do their

-best on these tests so Potomac College has an accurate measure of a student’s academic skills.
+best on these tests so University of the Potomachas an accurate measure of a student’s academic skills.

 Students who score below 80 on the English placement test or below 34 on the mathematics placement test are